georgiagrayland/sports-expense-tracker/README.md

 (Screenshot of code)

-- Once a valid price is input, a message is shown to the user saying they have added an expense/saving fund, and to choose another action:
+- Once a valid price is input, a message is shown to the user saying they have added an expense/saving fund, and to choose another action.

-(Screenshot)

 ### Bugs and Fixes